Sunuba/PHPObserverPattern/README.md

 > Weather: broken clouds.
 Current temperature is 6C.
 Minimum temperature were 6C.
 Maximum temperature were 6C.
 Humidity is 70%.
 Visibility is 10000 feet.
-Wind speed is 3.6m/s and the wind direction is 140 degree.
+Wind speed is 3.6m/s and the wind direction is 140 degree (as of time).

 Obviously, there is a room for imrpovement.
 For example, we can create another class named City.
 Then we can initialize it with city id number and get specific data for the city and etc.